seapagan/simple-toml-settings/README.md

 ## Development setup

-See the [Contributing Guidelines](CONTRIBUTING.md) for details of how to contribute to this project and set in up for development.
+See the [Contributing Guidelines](CONTRIBUTING.md) for details of how to contribute to this project and set it up for development.

 ## License